 Maxient focuses on delivering streamlined student conduct management processes, specifically around student discipline, academic integrity, and Title IX concerns.

 Check out Maxient’s site here.

-With many opportunities leading to the higher ed tech realm, there are a number of companies and roles to consider if you’re thinking about make the switch.
+With many opportunities leading to the higher ed tech realm, there are a number of companies and roles to consider if you’re thinking about making the switch.

 Are you currently working at a higher education technology company?
-We’d love to hear from you (and give this article a share)!
+We’d love to hear from you.